 FL comments: The following proposal is based on Monday offline discussion.
 Companies can further provide their comments in the table below especially on the blue part.

-Proposal 2.1-1b: To enable PRS bandwidth aggregation between two or three PFLs, the following conditions should be satisfied for the PRS resources from a TRP across the aggregated PFLs:
+Proposal 2.1-1b: To enable PRS bandwidth aggregation between two or three PFLs, the following conditions should be satisfied for the aggregated PRS resources from a TRP across the aggregated PFLs:

-In the same slot, in same symbols, by the same TRP associated with the same ARP, from the same RF chain [and the same antenna port]
+In the same slot, in same symbols, by the same TRP associated with the same ARP, from the same RF chain [and the same antenna], this implies

+FFS: The same gNB Tx TEG and the same UE RXTEG, the single TX timing error margin

+The same QCL

-FFS: , the single TX timing error margin[The same periodicity, slot offset], number of symbols, symbol location within one slot, repetition factor,
+[The same periodicity, slot offset], number of symbols, symbol location within one slot, repetition factor,

 FFS muting pattern